luyandohambala/luyandohambala/README.md

 **Welcome to my GitHub profile!**

-I'm a software developer with a focus on .NET, Python, and SQL I'm passionate about building robust and scalable applications using the latest technologies.
+I'm a software engineer with a focus on .NET, Python, and SQL I'm passionate about building robust and scalable applications using the latest technologies.

 **Skills:**